syntax-tree/hast-util-to-jsx-runtime/readme.md

 But when broken CSS is used, such as `style="color:red; /*"`, we crash.

 To solve the error, make sure authors write valid CSS.
-Alternatively, pass `options.ignoreInvalidStyle: true` to swallow theses errors.
+Alternatively, pass `options.ignoreInvalidStyle: true` to swallow these errors.

 ### `Options`